 The last issue I read made me laugh out loud in the middle of a lecture and silence the whole class ...
 It's some of the cleverest writing and editing I've come across.
-You guys are great lo a e ti mastHEAD
+You guys are great.

-Hidden, like treasure By beautiful math maidens (all know that's not fair)
+Hidden, like treasure

+By beautiful math maidens

+(all know that's not fair)